Kotlin/dokka/docs/topics/dokka-migration.md

 >
 {style="note"}

-With DGP v2, you can choose to generate the API documentation in HTML, Javadoc, or both formats at the same time:
+The default output format for DGP v2 is HTML.
+However, you can choose to generate the API documentation in HTML, Javadoc, or both formats at the same time:

 1. Place the corresponding plugin `id` in the `plugins{}` block of your project's `build.gradle.kts` file: